David: Living Life Purposefully

 Christ's well-done is what any of us would call ending well.
-Look at the second half of the 71st Psalm.
+Look at the second half of the Psalms 71.
 You are opening to the words of someone who ended well.
 God's prompts them to pause and look back over their life.
 They are old, and have lived through much--facing the weaknesses of old age, its challenges, blessings and curses.

 But the key to finishing life, or ending well, is the long-term cultivation of godly habits.

 Life is a constant stream of choices.
 Each choice we make has a consequence.
 The consequences of godly habits are good, the consequences of ungodly habits are bad.

 Note in your Bible these 12-future tense resolves in Psalm 71:14-24.

 2. v.14b And will praise You yet more and more.

 3. v.15 My mouth shall tell of Your righteousness And Your salvation all the day, For I do not know their limits.

 4. v.16a I will go in the strength of the Lord God;

 5. v.16b I will make mention of Your righteousness, of Yours only.

 6. v.17 O God, You have taught me from my youth; And to this day I declare Your wondrous works.
 18 Now also when I am old and grayheaded, O God, do not forsake me, Until I declare Your strength to this generation, Your power to everyone who is to come.
 [Note Psalm 92:13-15]